Iteranya/anita-cms/README.md

 - Fediverse/ActivityPub Implementation (I really, really want this but god this is HARD)
 - ~~Asta and Aina doesn't save their own prompt/configuration~~ Done!
 They save now!
 - ~~Remove AI Integration~~ Done!
 Aina is an IDE now~
-- Implement Milkdown / Crepe to Asta
+- ~~Implement Milkdown / Crepe to Asta~~ Done!
+Asta is Milkdown powered!
 - Better test coverage
 - More graceful Form Seeding (currently don't exist, actually, only page, roles and config for now)
 - Category and Tags are the same (should be separated)